Stoned-Code/VRCVideoLibrary/README.md

 3. Done!

 ## Adding Videos
-1. Go into the "UHModz" directory that should have been created after your first launch.
+1. Go into the "UHModz" directory that should have been created in your "VRChat" directory after your first launch.
 2. In the "UHModz" directory there should be a text file called "Videos.txt", open that with a text editor.
 3. Format your text document like so and save, `Button Name|Video Url`.
 Example below.
 (Must restart VRChat if it's open)
 ![Text Example](https://cdn.discordapp.com/attachments/735644395436638219/758484334507589652/TextExample.png)